The Challenge

 • Each planetron has characteristic orbital frequency forbital

-Step 3: Resonance Determines Energy Transfer
+Step 3: Resonance Determines Motion Transfer

-• When ν matches harmonics of multiple forbital → collective resonant coupling
+• When \( \nu \) matches harmonics of multiple \( f_{\text{orbital}} \) \( \rightarrow \) collective resonant coupling via wave-planetron pressure gradients

 • Multiple planetrons oscillate simultaneously

-• Non-resonant frequencies transfer energy poorly
+• Non-resonant frequencies transfer motion poorly

 Step 4: Threshold and Ejection